agabani/tor-operator/docs/cli_help.md

 ## `tor-operator`

-Tor Operator is a Kubernetes Operator that manages Onion Balances, Onion Keys and Onion Services to provide a highly available, load balanced and fault tolerate Tor Ingress.
+Tor Operator is a Kubernetes Operator that manages Onion Balances, Onion Keys and Onion Services to provide a highly available, load balanced and fault tolerate Tor Ingress and Tor Proxy.

 **Usage:** `tor-operator <COMMAND>`